72 hours of outdoor adventures in Canberra

 Saturday afternoon

-The National Arboretum Canberra is a mosaic of living forests and gardens offering breathtaking views, unique experiences, and over 44,000 rare and endangered trees across a 250-hectare site.
-Do as the locals do and bike or walk some of the over 20-kilometres of multi-purpose tracks that wind through the incredible forests.
+Spend the afternoon at the National Arboretum Canberra, a mosaic of living forests and gardens offering breathtaking views, unique experiences, and over 44,000 rare and endangered trees across a 250-hectare site.
+Walk or bike along its 20 kilometres of multi-purpose trails and enjoy the stunning vistas of the city and surrounding nature.

 Saturday night